Dan Seals: Walking the Wire

-Later albums, career and death
+Later albums, death

-Although Dan Seals was a touring artist for the rest of the 1990s, he did release a few more albums on smaller labels throughout the decade, such as Fired Up in 1994, his final album for Warner Bros.
+Although Seals was a touring artist for the rest of the 1990s, he did release a few more albums on smaller labels throughout the decade, such as Fired Up in 1994, his final album for Warner Bros.
 He signed to Intersound and released In a Quiet Room in 1995, comprising acoustic versions of his earlier hits.
 He then switched to TDC and released In a Quiet Room II in 1998, followed by Make It Home in 2002.

-In the early 2000s, Dan Seals embarked on various tours with his brother Jim (of Seals and Crofts), billing themselves as Seals & Seals, and performing their successful hits from Seals and Crofts and England Dan and John Ford Coley, Dan's hits from his solo career, and a few original songs written between the two brothers.
-A few shows featured Jim's sons Joshua on bass guitar and backing vocals, and Sutherland on electric guitar.
-The status of the original recordings is unknown.
+In the early 2000s, Dan Seals embarked on various tours with his brother Jim (of Seals and Crofts), billing themselves as Seals & Seals, and performing their hits from Seals and Crofts and England Dan and John Ford Coley, Dan's hits from his solo career, and a few original songs co-written by the two brothers.
+A few shows featured Jim's sons Joshua on bass guitar and backing vocals, and Sutherland on electric guitar..

-In 2008, Seals completed radiation treatments for cancer (mantle cell lymphoma) at Vanderbilt University Medical Center in Nashville and at M.D.
-Anderson Cancer Center in Houston, and received a stem cell transplant at the National Institutes of Health (NIH) in Maryland.
+In 2008, Seals completed radiation treatments for cancer (mantle cell lymphoma) at Vanderbilt University Medical Center in Nashville and at MD Anderson Cancer Center in Houston, and received a stem cell transplant at the National Institutes of Health (NIH) in Maryland.
 He died at the age of 61, on March 25, 2009, at his daughter's home in Nashville.

-Prior to Seals's death, he recorded two duets with Juice Newton, for her 2010 release Duets: Friends & Memories, covering Heart's 1986 hit "These Dreams."
+Prior to Seals' death, he recorded a duet with Juice Newton, for her 2010 release Duets: Friends & Memories, covering Heart's 1986 hit "These Dreams."
+Four years after Seals' death, Kenny Rogers recorded Seals's composition "It's Gonna Be Easy Now."
+The track is featured as the closing number on Rogers' album You Can't Make Old Friends.

-Four years after Seals's death, Kenny Rogers recorded Seals's composition "It's Gonna Be Easy Now."
-The track is featured as the closing number on Rogers's album You Can't Make Old Friends.
+Dan Seals & Friends: The Last Duet, a posthumous tribute album pairing Seals's recordings with guest vocalists, is set for release on August 28, 2026, through Melody Place Records and the Dan Seals Estate, produced by Seals's longtime collaborator Kyle Lehning.